 Disclaimer: Belisarius Productions owns NCIS.
 I don't even own Abby or Ziva – frack!
-I do, however, own Dawn and Siobhan (rhymes with Sha-vawn), and they're enough for any man. ;)
+I do, however, own Dawn Caldwell and Siobhan (rhymes with Sha-vawn) O'Mallory, and they're enough for any man.

 This is my fifth NCIS Mystery, all following one progression.
-While 'Superheroine Affair', 'Jurisdiction', 'Wiccan Affair' and 'Sacramental Seal' all stand alone, the back stories cover a progression related to the fourth Season of the Series.
+While the preceding stories 'Superheroine Affair', 'Jurisdiction', 'Wiccan Affair' and 'Sacramental Seal' all stand alone, the back stories cover a progression related to the fourth Season of the Series.
 Reference is made to several points of these back stories, so you'll want to read them to familiarize yourself with the characters and situations.
-Later stories will include 'Assassin', 'Dark Night' and 'Inner Darkness'.
+You'll find all my stories listed in order in my Profile.

 Dawn Caldwell of Jefferson Parish, Louisiana was introduced in 'Jurisdiction', while Reverend Siobhan O'Mallory made her first appearance in 'Sacramental Seal'.

 These and all other characters are fictional.
+I make no money from these stories.
 There is no similarity to any person, living or dead.

 Rating: T - or NCis-17; Occasional violence, graphic descriptions of autopsy and forensic evidence, frank adult topics, murder, intrigue - typical days for our NCIS friends.